 - gathering their dobak & belt for class at American Family Martial Arts

 - Give your child opportunities to apply self-discipline by giving them some new age-appropriate responsibilities.
-Here’s a chart to help you out
+Psychotherapist Amy Morin says chores at the house can help children develop a sense of mastery and accomplishment.
+Here’s a chart to help you out:

 - Demonstrate self-discipline yourself.
 Make sure they see you cleaning your room, making your bed, treating others with respect, etc. Here are some tips on developing focused self discipline: Six steps to developing self discipline for adults This could also be a good discussion topic for you and your child.

 Thank you for your support and we look forward to watching our youthful students build the skill of self-discipline!

 If you would like to see your child with more self-discipline, just click below!